-- Travelling with a Tour Group – individuals travelling with tour groups usually will have that tour organize the visa for you, meaning no random trips to Ramallah and your tour group leader can have that organized and arranged ahead of time.
+- Traveling with a Tour Group – individuals traveling with tour groups usually will have that tour organize the visa for you, meaning no random trips to Ramallah and your tour group leader can have that organized and arranged ahead of time.
 You will still have to pay the visa fee upon arrival.

 Ultimately, Jordan Pass is a really great deal and is one of those times where it makes sense to get a one-pass for all the attractions.
 Obviously, knowing whether it is the best deal comes down to what you want to do and what kind of attractions you plan on visiting.
 If you know for certain, buying the Jordan Pass could save you quite a bit of money as I did.

 - Want to sleep in the desert-like I did?
 Here’s my experience doing an epic overnight camping in Wadi Rum!